-As the interest grew so did his need to make something new something different.
+As the interest grew so did her need to make something new something different.
 So the cane with a piece of wood set into the handle was born.
 Making the humble cane something just a little different and soooo much easier to hold for long periods of time.

 One day I was over doing a little window shopping and in the pile of half finished paddles was something that caught my eye.
-It wasn't a paddle I was normally drawn to, yet the colours made me pick it up.
+It wasn't a paddle I wasn't normally drawn to yet the colours made me pick it up.
 Nothing had felt so right as that handle, the look, the feel...this was made for me.
 In my head I was walking out that door with it and no one was going to stop me.

 As the time it wasn't finished.
 I was ok with it staying but I wasn't giving up, it went overseas, I was mostly ok with that as it never got sold.
 I had this crazy need to have this paddle because to me it was something special.

 This paddle for me wasn't just a work of art, it was a statement of how far my friend had come, how much work and love had gone into each creation.
-It showed me that while I kept thinking he was peaking and could do no better he would just bring out something new.
+It showed me that while I kept thinking she was peaking and could do no better she would just bring out something new.
 It humbled me as it showed with a little focus and a lot of passion you can make a moment in time with a piece of wood.

-So I wrote to my friend and I told him how much it meant to me, I went on to explain why I thought I would be a good home for this creation.
+So I wrote to my friend and I told her how much it meant to me, I went on to explain why I thought I would be a good home for this creation.
 I wanted to keep that moment, I wanted to be able to show people something I saw as a work of art that my friend made.

-I wanted one of his milestones.
+I wanted one of her milestones.

-Mistress Tara, Sydney (extract from her newsletter)
+Mistress Tara, Sydney (June 2012)

 So time to find a new one to add to my collection.

 Amazingly, it turned out to be quite difficult to find one.
 I searched all of the major BDSM retailers and none of them had what I was looking for.
 Obviously I can order them overseas but a paddle needs to be held, and felt.
-The weight and finish of a paddle is important and buying from a picture just did not do it for me.
+The weight and finish of a paddle is important and buying from a picture just did not do it for me

 My new paddle is made out of a solid single piece of Malaysian Rosewood, showing red heartwood and beige sapwood.
 It's big, it's heavy and packs a punch.